-Our 'state of the art' Make-up spaces provides a realistic working environment with specialist resources required to ensure productive, professional and safe working practice; this includes purpose fitted make-up work stations, back washes, hood dryers, an interactive whiteboard, comprehensive extraction system and space for sculpting.
-The make-up spaces are equipped will a range of electrical and specialist equipment required to support practical and technical skills in the studio setting.
+Our 'state of the art' Make-up spaces provide a realistic working environment with specialist resources required to ensure productive, professional and safe working practice; this includes purpose fitted make-up work stations, back washes, hood dryers, comprehensive extraction system and space for sculpting.
+The make-up spaces are equipped with a range of electrical and specialist equipment required to support practical and technical skills in the studio setting.
 Professional location mirrors with electrical sockets are also available for students when working on location.

-The Make-up spaces are also fitted with network points at each station which accommodate the course Apple Mac laptops.
+The Make-up spaces accommodate the course Apple Mac laptops.
 These support the use of course related IT software and interactive activities.
 Printing facilities are also available in the Make-up studios.
 The studio is also equipped with digital cameras, tripods and portable photographic lighting.

-The AUB workshop facility boasts specific areas and resources for a variety of specialist practices.
-These include a sculpting room, a resin room, a casting room and a paint room as well as an extensively equipped area for the use of machinery required for constructing in wood, metal and plastic.
-This facility also houses the wig oven for the Make-up for Media and Performance course and is open to students on a daily basis and can be utilised on a 'drop-in' basis.
+The new Make-up and Modelmaking building boasts specific areas and resources for a variety of specialist make-up practices.
+These include a sculpting room, a resin room, a plaster room, a silicone room, a casting room, a foam latex room as well as equipped areas for painting (spray booths) body painting and shower facilities and access to our wig ovens.
+This facility is open to students on a daily basis and can be utilised on a 'drop-in' basis.'